 To narrow down the selection, there are a few questions you should first ask yourself before buying a new carpet.

 - Where is the carpet going?
-If some, or all, of the carpet you are buying is for high traffic areas then you will want to buy a durable variety that will stand up to daily abuse.
+If some, or all, of the carpet you are buying, is for high-traffic areas then you will want to buy a durable variety that will stand up to daily abuse.

-- What characteristic do you like and dislike about the carpet you have currently?
+- What characteristics do you like and dislike about the carpet you have currently?
 Maybe you love the color, but it’s not as soft as you would like.
 Perhaps you like the feel, but the color is all wrong.
 Evaluating your likes and dislikes will help you pick a new style.

-Since different fibers react uniquely to wear and tear, it is helpful to become familiar with the common fibers used, and what they have to offer, in terms of fading, durability, and stain-resistance.
+Since different fibers react uniquely to wear and tear, it is helpful to become familiar with the common fibers used, and what they have to offer, in terms of fading, durability, and stain resistance.
 Consider this before buying a new carpet: